Hervar77/infinity-doc/mkdocs/api/infinity.template.md

 Parameters:

 - stream: [`infinity.stream`](infinity.stream.md)
-  >the stream object to load from
+  >The stream object to load from.

 - scriptName: `string`
-  >the scriptName to be loaded
+  >The scriptName to be loaded.

 Return type: `boolean`